timalanjohnson/outburst-analysis/README.md

 $ python main.py example.csv
 ```

-If the script ran successfully, it will output
+If the script ran successfully, it will output:
 ```
 OK
 ```

-To use the result of the script, you will have to modify the script
+To use the result of the script, you will have to modify the script.

 ## Testing
 There are rudimentary tests for the utils functions in the OutburstAnalysis package.

-You can run the tests with
+You can run the tests with:
 ```
 $ python test.py
 ```